Bromley Borough Foodbank

 Christians Against Poverty

-The Christians Against Poverty (CAP) Bromley Partnership has been established and funded by five Bromley churches, one of these being St Joseph’s, who have chosen to work together to set up and operate the Bromley CAP Debt Centre.
+The Christians Against Poverty (CAP) Bromley Partnership was established in 2017 and was initially funded by five Bromley churches, one of these being St Joseph’s.
+These churches have chosen to work together to set up and operate the Bromley CAP Debt Centre, which is one of 300 CAP debt centres in the UK.
 The aim of the centre is to enable individuals who find themselves in serious financial difficulties to manage their way out of debt, and have the opportunity to explore a life transforming faith in Jesus Christ.

 The LATCH (Living Amicably Together in Caring Homes) Project houses homeless 16- to 25-year-olds in the spare rooms of ordinary householders within the London Borough of Bromley.
 Bromley Churches’ Housing Action (BCHA) is a registered charity set up in 1988 to work for the relief of poverty among homeless people in the London Borough of Bromley and to provide, in particular, grants and short-term accommodation.
 Currently, the resources of BCHA are devoted to the LATCH Project.